 What is a Free Rider?

 A free rider is a person who benefits from something without expending effort or paying for it.
 In other words, free riders are those who utilize goods without paying for their use.

 The Free Rider Problem

 The free rider problem is an economic concept of a market failure that occurs when people are benefiting from resources, goods, or services that they do not pay for.
 If there are too many free riders, the resources, goods, or services may be overprovided.
 Therefore, this would create a free rider problem.
 The problem is commonly seen with public goods (goods with non-excludable benefits).

 Examples of the Free Rider Problem

 Here are two examples of the free rider problem:

 John builds a lighthouse on the coast to serve as a navigational aid.
 As a result, all sailors are now able to benefit from the lighthouse even if they are not paying towards its upkeep.
-If too many sailors are free riding, there would be no incentive for John to maintain the lighthouse, as he is the only person contributing to its upkeep.
+There is no profit incentive for John to maintain the lighthouse, as he is the only person contributing to its upkeep.

 Wikipedia, a free encyclopedia, faces a free rider problem.
 Hundreds of millions of people use Wikipedia every month but only a tiny fraction of users pay to use it.
 A large majority of Wikipedia users do not pay to use the site but are able to benefit from the information provided by the website.